telliott99/MySwift/chapter1.rst

 Optionals
 *********

-It's useful to have operations that may or may not succeed, and if it doesn't work, we just deal with it.
+It's useful to have operations that may or may not succeed, and if it doesn't work, just deal with it.
 Swift has values called "Optionals" that may be ``nil``, or they may have a value including a basic type like Int or String.
 Consider the following:

 .. sourcecode:: bash